-This salad is short in ingredients but big on flavor!
-It’s made the traditional way, inspired by Greek salad served on the island of Crete.
-It’s the perfect summer side dish that you can make in just 15 minutes.
+Greek Salad with Feta is short in ingredients but big on flavor!
+It’s the perfect easy side dish that you can make in just 15 minutes.

 Sometimes simple is best.
-This Classic Greek Salad has big chunks of tomatoes, cucumbers, a few slices of red onion, feta, olives, and a simple dressing of red wine vinegar and olive oil.
+This Greek Salad with Feta has big chunks of tomatoes, cucumbers, a few slices of red onion, feta, olives, and a simple dressing of red wine vinegar and olive oil.

-It’s easy to make, and is the perfect side dish for grilled chicken, kabobs, burgers and more.
+It’s easy to make, and it’s the perfect side dish for grilled chicken, kabobs, burgers and more.

 What’s in a Greek salad?